Read Augustine of Hippo with voice, context, and method in the same frame.

 Prompt 3: Where does Augustine of Hippo's view face its strongest objection?

-The central claim is this: The strongest objection is whether theological interpretation clarifies the human condition or imports answers before the philosophical questions have finished speaking.
+The strongest objection is whether theological interpretation clarifies the human condition or imports answers before the philosophical questions have finished speaking.

 Read Augustine of Hippo inside late antiquity, where classical philosophy, Christian theology, and introspective psychology begin cross-examining one another, then ask what the method still forces later readers to notice.
 Confessional analysis: he turns inward not to avoid argument, but to make the self itself a site of metaphysical and moral evidence.
 The voice matters because the phrasing is often part of the philosophy: the reader should hear a way of thinking, not only collect a list of theses.